 What Is Unconditional Positive Regard in Therapy?

 Unconditional Positive Regard (UPR) is a therapeutic approach where therapists accept and support clients without judgment, regardless of what they say or do.
 This concept, developed by Carl Rogers, creates a safe environment where clients feel valued and understood, enabling them to explore their thoughts and feelings openly.
-UPR forms the foundation of person-centered therapyand is considered essential for effective therapeutic relationships.
+UPR forms the foundation of person-centred therapyand is considered essential for effective therapeutic relationships.

 Conditional vs Unconditional Positive Regard